Basavaraj-PN/ROS-DOCkER-IMP/README.md

 ### How can I use a different version of ROS?

 This works with [any supported version of ROS](https://hub.docker.com/_/ros/), just edit the top line of the Dockerfile.
-For example, if you want ROS Kinetic:
+For example, if you want ROS Melodic:

 ```
 FROM osrf/ros:melodic-desktop